-The much-awaited world premiere of the new work by Luca Francesconi, Corpo Elettrico, violin concerto, was commissioned by Bamberg Symphoniker Stiftung for violinist Patricia Kopatchinskaja, together with Casa da Música, Orchestre Philharmonique de Radio France, Orquesta Simfonica de Barcelona, Cincinnati Symphony Orchestra, LA Philharmonic Orchestra, in coproduction with IRCAM-Centre Pompidou.
+The much-awaited world premiere of the new work by Luca Francesconi, Corpo Elettrico, violin concerto, was commissioned by Bamberg Symphoniker Stiftung for violinist Patricia Kopatchinskaja, together with Casa da Música, Radio France, Orquesta Simfonica de Barcelona, LA Philharmonic Orchestra, in coproduction with IRCAM-Centre Pompidou.

-First dates of the tour will be the world premiere (in its Viral version, with reduced orchestration, exceptionally written for the restrictions due to the health situation) at the Casa da Música in Porto on May 29th, followed by the world premiere of the full version in Paris on June 18th, with the Orchestre Philharmonique de Radio France for ManiFeste 2021.
+First dates of the tour will be the debut of the so-called Viral version (with reduced orchestration, exceptionally written for the restrictions due to the health situation) at the Casa da Música in Porto on May 29th, followed by the world premiere of the full version in Paris on June 18th, with the Orchestre Philharmonique de Radio France for ManiFeste 2021.
 Patricia Kopatchinskaja on violin.

 The invisible energy in our bodies is electricity, which, along with gravity, is the most important of the elementary forces we are subject to.
 Our entire existence, all our thoughts and actions, all our physiological functions, are made possible only thanks to synaptic processes, which are electric in and of themselves, and occur within our nervous systems.

 Each one of my works tells a story.
 Not a story that may be told in words, as we might read in some concert program, or even in a symphonic poem.
 Rather, we’re dealing with stories of musical transformation.
 They’re about elements, like in a chemical process.
 Music, of course, is not a natural chemical process, in that it is man-made and part of a culture, a cultural process – that’s a key aspect.
 If anything, music is a blend of physiology and culture.
 A spiritual world, if you will.